box/box-node-sdk/docs/authentication.md

 [Service Account](https://developer.box.com/v2.0/docs/service-account)
 that represents it and can perform API calls.
-The Service Account is separate from the Box accounts of the application developer and the enterprise admin of any enterprise that has authorized the app — files stored in that acocunt are not accessible in any other account by default, and vice versa.
+The Service Account is separate from the Box accounts of the application developer and the enterprise admin of any enterprise that has authorized the app — files stored in that account are not accessible in any other account by default, and vice versa.

 If you generated your public and private keys automatically through the